Chaitalykundu/Language-Practice/C-plus-plus/Interview-Questions/01-Introduction/Questions.md

 # Introduction

 1. What is C++?
 2. What are the features of C++?
 3. What is portability?
 4. What is mid-level programming language?
-5. What is the difference between C and C++?
-6. Why is CPP called mid-level programming language?
+5. Why is CPP called mid-level programming language?
-7. What is strongly-typed languages and Weakly-typed languages?
+6. What is strongly-typed languages and Weakly-typed languages?

 &nbsp;